 To secure a space for continuing student housing, students must complete the online housing application, electronically sign the license agreement, and make the initial payment.

-University Housing offers double, triple and quad rooms in the residence halls.
+University Housing offers double, triple and quad rooms in our residence halls.
 Campus apartments feature single and double shared rooms in 4-, 5-, and 6-person apartments.
 Housing preferences are granted via a lottery system.
 For complete application information, visit the University Housing website.

 The initial payment, required to secure housing, is the first step in the payment process.
 A non-refundable initial payment may be required for continuing and transfer student applications.
 The balance of fees for the academic year may be paid via one-time payment, monthly or quarterly payment plan or by quarterly financial aid disbursements.
 Automatic housing grants are provided to cover a portion of campus housing fees for students with the greatest financial need.
 View the current housing fees here:

 Off-Campus Housing Resources

 University Housing offers off-campus resources for students interested in living in the community including an Educated Renters’ Certificate Program to help student renters live successfully in the local community